JSFoundation/TAC/BasePolicies/CONTRIBUTING.md

 Any change to resources in this repository must be through pull requests.
-This applies to all changes to documentation, code, binary files, etc. Even long term committers and TAC/CB members must use pull requests.
+This applies to all changes to documentation, code, binary files, etc. Even long term committers and TAC members must use pull requests.

 No pull request can be merged without being reviewed.